Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Amirisa.png" width="320" style="float:left" hspace="10">
 ####Sami Amiris
-Sami Amiris is a member of Phos Duo, as well as the Musical Director and pianist of the Big Band of Athens and a founding member of the critically acclaimed power jazz trio "NUKeLEUS".
+is a member of Phos Duo, as well as the Musical Director and pianist of the Big Band of Athens and a founding member of the critically acclaimed power jazz trio "NUKeLEUS".

 He teaches at the American College of Greece.
 He is also the author of a series of books for M.M.S.
 Germany, called "Keyboard Quest", now at production stage.
 He has studied music, mathematics, music technology and computer programming.
 His interests include mathematical music theory, composition, jazz arranging and orchestrations in general, piano performance of jazz and contemporary music, and most of all, contemporary rhythmic theory and practice, especially in conjunction with semigroup theory and combinatorics on words.